Albert-Gao/Fungus-QTE-Command/README.md

 - **Button Display**: A GameObject which will shrink through time when QTE

 When the QTE begins, the command will display the GameObject from the **Button Display** on the screen, then the player needs to press the button of the **QTE Button** within the **Count Timer**.
 The size of the button will be decreased over time, in the end it will fully disappear from sight.
 The player should press the button before it disappears.

+The code base is from [here](https://gist.github.com/grimmdev/b85994d1b7cad444eb69).
+I extend it to fungus and add several features which will be needed in the common QTE scenes.